MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-windowsspeech/packages/windowsspeech/overview.md

 ### Setup and Usage

 Please refer to the [Setup](../../../mrtk3-core/packages/core/subsystems/keywordrecognitionsubsystem.md#setup) and [Using KeywordRecognitionSubsystem](../../../mrtk3-core/packages/core/subsystems/keywordrecognitionsubsystem.md#using-keywordrecognitionsubsystem-manually) sections of the `KeywordRecognitionSubsystem` article.
-Note that for `WindowsKeywordRecognitionSubsystem`, a configuration asset is not needed; the only capability needed in player settings is "microphone".
+Note that for `WindowsKeywordRecognitionSubsystem`, a configuration asset is used to set the `Confidence Level` for interpreting speech.
+The only capability needed in player settings is "microphone".

 ## Dictation